dwainscheeren/dwains-lovelace-dashboard/docs/information/faq.md

 # FAQ - frequently asked question

-## How can I get Dwains Dashboard installed thought HACS?
+## How can I get Dwains Dashboard installed through HACS?
 1. Go to HACS
 2. Click on Integrations
 3. Click on the three dots top right corner